 The U.S. dollar index, which measures the greenback’s strength against a trade-weighted basket of six major currencies, was steady at 89.71.

-Gold is sensitive to both moves higher in bond yields and the U.S. dollar – A stronger dollar makes gold more expensive for holders of foreign currency while a rise in U.S. rates, lift the opportunity cost of holding non-yielding assets such as bullion.
+Gold is sensitive to moves in the dollar.
+A weaker dollar makes gold less expensive for holders of foreign currency.